 and on this battlefield on the 2nd and 3rd days of July, 1863

 The Barlow Knoll monument is signed, “W.H.
 Curtis, Stratford, Conn.”

-The 17th Connecticut’s secondary monument is a 19′ 8″ tall granite shaft.
-The Coat of Arms of the State of Connecitcut is on the front of the lower portion, with a relief of the crescent moon symbol of the Eleventh Corps and a laurel leaf of victory on the upper shaft and the regimental number on the front of the cap.
+The 17th Connecticut’s Wainwright Avenue monument is a 19′ 8″ tall granite shaft.
+The Coat of Arms of the State of Connecticut is on the front of the lower portion, with a relief of the crescent moon symbol of the Eleventh Corps and a laurel leaf of victory on the upper shaft and the regimental number on the front of the cap.
 The monument marks the location where the colors of a Louisiana regiment were captured during the attack on July 2nd.